-Note: The values of the Term Frequency- Document Frequency (TD-DF) of the macro categories is normalized with respect to the maximum level in the years, e.g the TF-DF of the firms' financing in 2024.
+Note: The values of the Term Frequency-Document Frequency (TD-DF) of the macro categories is normalised with respect to the maximum level in the years, e.g. the TF-DF of the firms' financing in 2024.
 For a methodological details see Annex II.

-More broadly, text scraping confirms that the last two years have seen renewed political momentum and growing awareness among EU institutions76, ministers and even heads of states and governments77 that deepening and integrating EU capital markets is critical.
-This led the Eurogroup in inclusive format, which gathers all 27 EU finance ministers, to agree on a roadmap for CMU, set out in a statement identifying measures "to be taken forward during the next legislative term", which was adopted in March 2024.78 In addition, the Letta, Noyer, and Draghi reports (2024) provide policy blueprints for CMU's next phase.
-Overall, the latest focus on CMU in the context of calls for increasing Europe's competitiveness and productivity seems to be at the core of a change in paradigm.79
+More broadly, text scraping confirms that the last two years have seen renewed political momentum and growing awareness among EU institutions,76 ministers and even heads of states and governments77 that deepening and integrating EU capital markets is critical.
+This led the Eurogroup in inclusive format which gathers all 27 EU finance ministers, to agree on a roadmap for the CMU.
+This was set out in a statement identifying measures "to be taken forward during the next legislative term", which was adopted in March 2024.78 In addition, the Letta, Noyer and Draghi reports (2024) provide policy blueprints for the CMU's next phase.
+Overall, the latest focus on the CMU in the context of calls for increasing Europe's competitiveness and productivity seems to be at the core of a paradigm shift.79 80

-The ECB has consistently supported the CMU project and called for further ambition and political commitment.
-The ECB Governing Council published a statement welcoming the Eurogroup's work and highlighting key priorities for CMU.
-This broad consensus among EU institutions and Member States provides a sound basis - and is a necessary condition - for effective progress over the new institutional cycle.
+The ECB has consistently supported the CMU project and called for further ambition and political commitment.81 The ECB Governing Council published a statement welcoming the Eurogroup's work and highlighting key priorities for the CMU.82 This broad consensus among EU institutions and Member States provides a